 This page is about our rescue in Egypt and not 'Safe Haven Egypt USA'

+Safe Haven Egypt offers cats up for adoption who are rescued from the streets of Cairo.
 That also means they do not get the best start in life from a medical and health point of view.
-The eat and drink what they can find.
-And they can not be picky about that.
+To survive, they eat and drink whatever they can find.
+They can’t be picky about that.

 We do what we can to keep our cats as healthy as possible.